/// <?xml version="1.0" encoding="utf-8" ?>

 /// response header in the response.

-/// CopyObject
+/// CopyObject:

-/// x-amz-copy-source
+/// x-amz-copy-source in your

 /// request and a byte range by adding the request header x-amz-copy-source-range